Jayanavya/Kaggle_Assignment_Group_2/README.md

 submission.csv – The final predictions file to upload to Kaggle

-# Steps in the Projec
+# Steps in the Project
 **1. Importing Libraries**
 We use tools like Pandas, NumPy, Scikit-learn, XGBoost, and TensorFlow to help us work with data and build models.